csjames/RTES/AVRDROID/README.md

 NDK is THE Native Development Kit for android.
 If you want to interface with precompiled .so's, or compile C|C++ to run on android, use the NDK (im sure there are other ways but this is canonical) <- android studio does a good job of managing this for you surprisingly! just give it a ndk build script and add it to build phases and get happy

-independant executables but the guy hasnt pushed since 2011 so dont hold your breath.

 When you compile, you will have to set your environment variables like so : *** There is a complete script in avrdude_android ***

 ``` bash